unosquare/ffmediaelement/README.md

 ![ffmeplay](https://github.com/unosquare/ffmediaelement/raw/master/Support/ffmeplay.png)

-## Current Release Status
+## Current NuGet Release Status
 - If you would like to support this project, you can show your appreciation via [PayPal.Me](https://www.paypal.me/mariodivece/50usd)
 - Current Status: (2018-04-25) - Release 3.4.240 is now available, (see the <a href="https://github.com/unosquare/ffmediaelement/releases">Releases</a>)
 - NuGet Package available here: https://www.nuget.org/packages/FFME.Windows/
 - FFmpeg Version: <a href="https://ffmpeg.zeranoe.com/builds/win32/shared/ffmpeg-3.4.2-win32-shared.zip">3.4.2 (32-bit)</a>

+*Please note the current NuGet realease might require a different version of the FFmpeg binaries than the ones of the current state of the source code.*

 ## Quick Usage Guide for WPF Apps

 Here is a quick guide on how to get started.
 1. Open Visual Studio (v2017 recommended), and create a new WPF Application.
-Target Framework must be 4.6.2 or above.
-(This will change to 4.6.1 in the final release)
+Target Framework must be 4.6.1 or above.
 2. Install the NuGet Package from your Package Manager Console: `PM> Install-Package FFME.Windows`
 3. You need FFmpeg binaries now.
-Build your own or download a compatible build from [Zeranoe FFmpeg Builds site](https://ffmpeg.zeranoe.com/builds/win32/shared/ffmpeg-4.0-win32-shared.zip).
+Build your own or download a compatible build from [Zeranoe FFmpeg Builds site](https://ffmpeg.zeranoe.com/builds/).
-4. Your FFmpeg build should have a `bin` folder with 3 exe files and 8 dll files.
-Copy all 11 files to a folder such as `c:\ffmpeg`
+4. Your FFmpeg build should have a `bin` folder with 3 exe files and some dll files.
+Copy all those files to a folder such as `c:\ffmpeg`
 5. Within you application's startup code (`Main` method), set `Unosquare.FFME.MediaElement.FFmpegDirectory = @"c:\ffmpeg";`.
 6. Use the FFME `MediaElement` control as any other WPF control.
 For example: In your `MainForm.xaml`, add the namespace: `xmlns:ffme="clr-namespace:Unosquare.FFME;assembly=ffme.win"` and then add the FFME control your window's XAML: `<ffme:MediaElement x:Name="Media" Background="Gray" LoadedBehavior="Play" UnloadedBehavior="Manual" />`